cortex-cms/cortex/README.md

 $ apt-get install libreadline6-dev postgresql postgresql-contrib redis-server openjdk-8-jre imagemagick jpegoptim ghostscript
 ```

-Ubuntu and Redhat/Fedora do not have an official `elasticsearch` package - you must use Elasticsearch's [repository](https://www.elastic.co/blog/apt-and-yum-repositories) or follow these [instructions](https://github.com/elastic/elasticsearch#installation).
+Ubuntu and Redhat/Fedora do not have an official `elasticsearch` package - you must use Elasticsearch's repositories for [APT](https://www.elastic.co/guide/en/elasticsearch/reference/current/deb.html) or [RPM](https://www.elastic.co/guide/en/elasticsearch/reference/current/rpm.html) or follow these [manual instructions](https://www.elastic.co/guide/en/elasticsearch/reference/current/_installation.html).
 The same goes for `phantomjs`.
 Build from [source](http://phantomjs.org/download.html) or use a [PPA](https://launchpad.net/ubuntu/+ppas?name_filter=phantomjs).
 Other Linux distributions likely have these as prebuilt packages in their official or user repositories.

 * Install Ruby via [rbenv](https://github.com/sstephenson/rbenv) or [rvm](https://rvm.io/).
 * Enable system agents using your distribution's service manager frontend, which is likely `systemd`'s frontend, `systemctl`: